IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 This document is the certification guide for Caliper [Sensors](#sensorDef).
 In this release of the Caliper specification, certification services are not provided for Caliper [endpoints](#endpointDef).
 Endpoint implementors should take note that it is the intent of the Caliper Working Group to add endpoint certification in forthcoming releases of the specification.
 Implementors should also note that behavioral requirements for Caliper Endpoints are provided in the [Caliper Analytics&reg; Specification, version 1.1](#caliperSpec), Section 6.0.

 ### <a name="docStatus"></a>1.1 Status of this Document
-This document is the Final Release, meaning the technical solution is now made available as a public document and as such several IMS Members have successfully completed conformance certification at the time of the release of this document.
+This document is considered the _Final Release_.
+This means that the Caliper Analytics&reg; Sensor Certification Guide, version 1.1, is now made available as a public document following acceptance by IMS Global member organizations, a number of whom have successfully achieved conformance certification at the time of the release of this document.

-IMS strongly encourages its members and the community to provide feedback to continue the evolution and improvement of the Caliper specification.
+IMS Global strongly encourages its members and the greater public to provide feedback that focuses on improving the Caliper specification.
 To join the IMS developer and conformance certification community focused on Caliper please visit https://www.imsglobal.org/activity/caliper.

 Public comments and questions can be posted at the Caliper Analytics&reg; [public forum](https://www.imsglobal.org/forums/ims-glc-public-forums-and-resources/caliper-analytics-public-forum).